warhog/fpvlaptracker-app/README.md

 to build the app you have to install ionic 3 and cordova frameworks ([see ionic docs](http://ionicframework.com/docs/intro/installation/)).

 there's a build script `build_release.sh` that builds the android release.

+# privacy
+the application is not storing any information except the tracker unit id.

+non of your private data is sent out or stored.